sakroutamine/Project_2024/Report.md

 ### 2c.
 Evaluation plan - what and how will you measure and compare

 - Input sizes, Input types: We will use various input sizes to evaluate the performance of each parallel sorting algorithm.
 The input sizes will follow powers of two: `2^16, 2^18, 2^20, 2^22, 2^24, 2^26, 2^28`.
 - Strong scaling (same problem size, increase number of processors/nodes): We will measure **strong scaling** by fixing the input size and increasing the number of processors.
-We will evaluate how the runtime decreases as we increase the number of MPI processes from `2, 4, 8, 16, 32, 64, 128, 256, 512, to 1024` for the same input sizes.
+We will evaluate how the runtime changes as we increase the number of MPI processes from `2, 4, 8, 16, 32, 64, 128, 256, 512, to 1024` for the same input sizes.
 This will help us determine how well the algorithms use additional processors.
+Furthermore, we will test this logic on four different kinds of input: sorted, random, reverse sorted and 1% permutation.
 - Weak scaling (increase problem size, increase number of processors): We will increase the problem size and the number of processors proportionally, aiming to keep the workload per processor constant.
 By comparing the runtimes as we increase both input size and number of processors, we can evaluate the algorithms' ability to handle larger datasets without increasing the per-processor workload.
+Furthermore, we will test this logic on four different kinds of input: sorted, random, reverse sorted and 1% permutation.

 ### 3a.
 Caliper instrumentation